David Villar Player Props: Giants vs. Cardinals

 David Villar At The Plate

-- Villar is batting .167 with three doubles, three home runs and eight walks.
+- Villar is hitting .159 with three doubles, three home runs and eight walks.

-- In 36.8% of his 19 games this season, Villar has picked up at least one hit.
-He's also had three multi-hit games.
+- In 35.0% of his games this year (seven of 20), Villar has picked up at least one hit, and in three of those games (15.0%) he recorded at least two.

-- In 19 games played this season, he has gone deep in two of them.
+- In 20 games played this year, he has hit a homer in two of them.

-- Villar has had at least one RBI in 21.1% of his games this season (four of 19), with more than one RBI three times (15.8%).
-He has also accounted for three or more of his team's runs in one contest.
+- Villar has driven home a run in four games this season (20.0%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.